FAIRChemistry/datamodel_b02/specifications/datamodel_b02.md

 - __name*__
   - Type: string
-  - Description: Full name including given and family name
+  - Description: full name including given and family name.
-  - Dataverse: pyDaRUS.Citation.author.name
 - __affiliation__
   - Type: string
-  - Description: To which organization the author is affiliated to
+  - Description: to which organization the author is affiliated to.

+### ProcessScheme

+- __devices__
+  - Type: Device
+  - Description: device of a reactor setup.
+  - Multiple: True
+- __tubings__
+  - Type: Tubing
+  - Description: tubing connection between two devices of a reactor setup.
+  - Multiple: True
+- __operating_media__
+  - Type: OperatingMedia
+  - Description: chemical that is used for the experiment.
+  - Multiple: True
+- __outputs__
-  - Dataverse: pyDaRUS.Citation.author.affiliation
+  - Type: Output
+  - Description: output of the experimental setup, propably containing the desired product, propably not.

-### CapillaryConnection
+### Component

-This section should provide all details about the capillary connections of the setup.

-- __start*__
+- __manufacturer__
   - Type: string
-  - Description: A unique ID of a Flowmodule (reaction / analysis) that should be findable in the flow scheme
-  - Dataverse: pyDaRUS.Process.method_parameters.name
+  - Description: name of the manufacturer of the device.
-- __end*__
+- __type_number__
   - Type: string
-  - Description: A unique ID of a Flowmodule (reaction / analysis) that should be findable in the flow scheme
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Description: exact type number given by the manufacturer of the device.
-- __color__
+- __series__
   - Type: string
+  - Description: the Series of the device.
+- __operation_mode__
+  - Type: string
+  - Description: operation mode of the Flow module.

+### Device

+- __measuring_instruments__
+  - Type: MeasurungInstrument
+  - Description: instrument that measures a physical quantity.
+- __reactors__
+  - Type: Reactor
+  - Description: tubing or vessel in which the reaction takes place.
+- __flow_modules__
+  - Type: FlowModule
+  - Description: component involved in the transport of media.

+### MeasuringInstrument

+- __process_controllers__
+  - Type: ProcessController
+  - Description: devices that measure physical parameters to control and observe the process.
+- __analyzers__
+  - Type: Analyzer
-  - Description: Color of the Capillary connection
+  - Description: analyzation module to investigate the composition of the reactor output

+### ProcessController

+- __thermocouples__
+  - Type: Thermocouple
+  - Description: thermocouple to measure the temperature at a specific position in the reaction plant.
+  - Multiple: True

+- __pressure_gauge__
+  - Type: PressureGauge
+  - Description: pressure gauge to measure the pressure at a specific position in the reaction plant.
+  - Multiple: True

+### Thermocouple [_Component_]

+- __thermocouple_type__
+  - Type: string
+  - Description: type of the Thermocouple (E, J, K, M, N, T, B, R, S, C, D, G or others)

+### PressureGauge [_Component_]

+### Analyzer [_Component_]

+### Reactor
+- __reactor_type__
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Type: string
+  - Description: reactor type.

+### Tubing

 - __material__
   - Type: string
-  - Description: Material of the Capillary connection
+  - Description: material of the Capillary connection (e.g. 1.4404, silicone, etc.)
-  - Dataverse: pyDaRUS.Process.method_parameters.value
 - __inner_diameter__
   - Type: float
-  - Description: Inner diameter of the Capillary connection in mm
+  - Description: inner diameter of the Capillary connection in mm
+- __wall_thickness__
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Type: float
+  - Description: wall thickness of the connection in mm
 - __length__
   - Type: float
-  - Description: Length of the Capillary connection in mm
+  - Description: length of the Capillary connection in mm
+- __insulation__
+  - Type: Insulation
+  - Description: insulation of the connection
+- __heating_mantle__
+  - Type: HeatingMantle
+  - Description: heating mantle of the connection
+- __cooling_mantle__
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Type: CoolingMantle
+  - Description: cooling Mantle of the connection
 - __ID__
   - Type: string
   - Description: ID of the Capillary connection
-  - Dataverse: pyDaRUS.Process.method_parameters.value

-### FlowModule

-This section should provide all details about the equipment of the setup.

-- __key*__
+- __color__
   - Type: string
+  - Description: color of the Capillary connection

+### OperatingMedia

+- __educts__
+  - Type: Educt
-  - Description: Name of the flow module
+  - Description: educt of the reaction investigated.
+- __inert_gas__
+  - Type: InertGas
+  - Description: inert gas with which the reaction apparatus is flushed.

+### Educt

+- __reagents__
+  - Type: Reagent
+  - Description: Reagent that is used in the reaction under study.
+- __solvents__
-  - Dataverse: pyDaRUS.Process.method_parameters.name
+  - Type Solvent
+  - Description: solvent in which the educts are solved.

+### Chemical

-- __id*__
+- __name__
   - Type: string
-  - Description: A unique id that should be findable in the flow scheme
+  - Description: IUPAC name of the compound.
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Multiple: True
-- __manufacturer__
+- __formula__
   - Type: string
+  - Description: molecular formula of the compound.
+- __pureness__
+  - Type: float
-  - Description: Name of the manufacturer of the device
+  - Description: pureness of the compound in percent.
-- __type_number__
+- __supplier__
   - Type: string
-  - Description: Exact type number given by the manufacturer of the device
+  - Description: name of the supplier of the compound.
+- __stoichiometry__
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Type: Stoichiometry
+  - Description: stoichiometric information like equivalents, mass, amount of substance, volume
-- __series__
+- __state_of_matter__
   - Type: string
+  - Description: s for solid, l for liquid and g for gaseous

+### Stoichiometry

+Stoichiometric information about the compound.

+- __equivalents__
+  - Type: float
+  - Description: used equivalents in relation to the reference compound
+- __amount_of_substance__
+  - Type: float
+  - Description: amount of substance n in mmol
+- __mass__
+  - Type: float
+  - Description: used mass of the compound in g
+- __volume__
+  - Type: float
+  - Description: volume of the compound
+- __density__
+  - Type: float
+  - Description: density of the compound at standard temperature and pressure.
+- __molar_mass__
+  - Type: float
+  - Description: molar mass of the compound in g per mol
+- __mass_concentration__
+  - Type: float
+  - Description: mass concentration in percent.
+- __molar_concentration__
+  - Type: float
+  - Description: molar concentration in mol per l.

+### OutputComposition

+- __Component__
+  - Type: Chemical
+  - Description: component of the output fluid.
+  - Multiple: True

+### FlowModule

+- __vessels__
+  - Type: Vessel
+  - Description: vessels in which reactants are stored.
+  - Multiple: True
+- __pressure_regulators__
+  - Type: PressureRegulator
+  - Description: devices to control the pressure after or before them.
+  - Multiple: True
+- __valves__
+  - Type: Valve
+  - Description: different types of valves that are part of the plant.
+  - Multiple: True
+- __pumps__
+  - Type: Pump
-  - Description: The Series of the device
+  - Description: different types of pumps that are part of the plant.
+  - Multiple: True
+- __mass_flow_controllers__
+  - Type: MassFlowController
+  - Description: electronic flow control device to remotely and precisely adjust the mass flow.
+  - Multiple: True
+- __nozzles__
+  - Type: Nozzle
+  - Description: Nozzle
+  - Multiple: True
+- __mixers__
+  - Type: Mixer
+  - Description: component that ensures good mixing of fluids.
+  - Multiple: True

+### Vessel [_Component_]

+- __volume__
-  - Dataverse: pyDaRUS.Process.method_parameters.value
+  - Type: float
+  - Description: volume of the vessel in ml.
-- __manual_link__
+- __material__
   - Type: string
-  - Description: Possibility to get the manual of the device
-  - Dataverse: pyDaRUS.Process.method_parameters.value
-- __manufacturer__
-  - Type: string
-  - Description: Name of the manufacturer of the device
-- __type_number__
-  - Type: string
-  - Description: Exact type number given by the manufacturer of the device
-  - Dataverse: pyDaRUS.Process.method_parameters.value
-- __operation_mode__
-  - Type: string
-  - Description: Operation mode of the Flow module
-  - Dataverse: pyDaRUS.Process.method_parameters.value

-### ReactionModule [_FlowModule_]

-This section should provide all details about the equipment of the setup.

-- __description__
-  - Type: string
-  - Description: A description of the purpose of the module.
-  - Dataverse: pyDaRUS.Process.method_parameters.name

-### AnalysisModule [_FlowModule_]

-This section should provide all details about the equipment of the setup.

-- __description__
-  - Type: string
-  - Description: A description of the purpose of the module.
-  - Dataverse: pyDaRUS.Process.method_parameters.name
+  - Description: material the vessel is made of.

+### PressureRegulator

+- __pressure_reducing_regulators__
+  - Type: PressureReducingRegulator
+  - Description: pressure control device that reduces the primary pressure (e.g. coming form a gas cylinder) to a fixed value.
+Installed upstream.
+- __back_pressure_regulators__
+  - Type: BackPressureRegulator
+  - Description: pressure control device that maintains a defined pressure upstream of its own inlet.
+Installed downstream.

+### PressureReducingRegulator [_Component_]

+- __stages__
+  - Type: integer
+  - Description: number of stages the pressure reducing valve has (1 or 2).
+- __max_primary_pressure__
+  - Type: integer
+  - Description: maximum permissible primary pressure with which this device may be operated in mbar.
+- __max_secundary_pressure__
+  - Type: integer
+  - Description: maximum possible secondary pressure that can be tapped at this device in mbar.

+### BackPressureRegulator [_Component_]

+- __max_primary_pressure__
+  - Type: integer
+  - Description: maximum possible primary pressure that can be maintained by this device in mbar.
+- __min_primary_pressure__
+  - Type: integer
+  - Description: minimum possible primary pressure that can be maintained by this device in mbar.

+### Valve

+- __ball_valve__
+  - Type: BallValve
+  - Description: flow control device which uses a hollow, (multi)perforated and pivoting ball to control flow through the valvle.
+- __plug_valves__
+  - Type: BallValve
+  - Description: flow control device with cylindrical or conically tapered, (multi)perforated and pivoting plug to control flow through the valve.
+- __needle_valves__
+  - Type: NeedleValve
+  - Description: flow control device with a small port and a threaded, needle-shaped plunger to allows precise regulation of flow, although it is generally only capable of relatively low flow rates.
+- __check_valves__
+  - Type: CheckValve
+  - Description: flow control device that normally allows fluid to flow through it in only one direction.
+- __relief_valves__
+  - Type: ReliefValve
+  - Description: flow control device for safety used to control or limit the pressure in a system and allowing the pressurized fluid to flow from an auxiliary passage out of the system.

+### BallValve [_Component_]

+- __number_of_ports__
+  - Type: integer
+  - Description: number of ports

+### PlugVavle [_Component_]

+- __number_of_ports__
+  - Type: integer
+  - Description: number of ports

+### NeedleValve [_Component_]

+### CheckValve [_Component_]

+### ReliefValve [_Component_]

+### Pump [_Component_]

+- __reciprocating_pumps__
+  - Type: ReciprocatingPump
+  - Description:
+- __syringe_pumps__
+  - Type: SyringePump
+  - Description:

+### ReciprocatingPump [_Component_]

+### SyringePump [_Component_]

+### MFC [_Component_]

+- __minimum_mass_flow__
+  - Type: float
+  - Description: minimum volume flow in SCCM.
+- __maximum_mass_flow__
+  - Type: float
+  - Description: maximum volume flow in SCCM.

+### Nozzle [_Component_]